 - Avoid any derogatory accounts like medical collections.

 - Actively use two to four cards.

 Doing these things will result in an excellent credit score over the long run.
-And when it comes to refinancing a mortgage or purchasing a home you only need a 740 or higher middle credit score for the best rates on Conforming loans.
+And when it comes to refinancing a mortgage or purchasing a home, you only need a 780 or higher middle credit score for the best rates on Conforming loans.

 The credit bureaus can only judge your credit history if you actually use the credit that’s available to you.
-Even if it’s only $100 a month do that to establish you can bill your credit cards on time.
+Even if it’s only $100 a month, do that to establish you can bill your credit cards on time.